Anselm Jappe

 Anselm Jappe (born 3 May 1962, Bonn) is a German professor of philosophy.
 Jappe currently resides in Italy.
 Jappe has authored several works in German, French, and Italian.
 Jappe has lectured at several institutions in within higher education.

 Biography

-He grew up in Cologne and in the Périgord.
-He studied in Paris and Rome where he obtained, respectively, a master's and then a doctorate degree in philosophy.
+Anselm Jappe was born born on 3 May 1962 in Bonn.
+He spent his childhood in Cologne and in the Périgord.
+He studied in Paris and Rome where he obtained a master's and then a doctorate degree in philosophy, respectively.
 His advisor was Mario Perniola.
 A member of the Krisis Group, he has published numerous articles in different journals and reviews, including Iride (Florence), Il Manifesto (Rome), L'Indice (Milan), and Mania (Barcelona).
-In his writings, he has attempted to revive critical theory through a new interpretation of the work of Karl Marx.
+He has authored several works on critical theory and is well known for his writings on the situationist international.